Old Town Apartment Living

 There are outstanding restaurants in this Chicago neighborhood, with pretty much any cuisine covered and bars -- lots of bars, even for Chicago.
-Old Town Chicago apartments for rent can be found in courtyard and apartment buildings, converted lofts, subdivided houses.
+Old Town apartments for rent can be found in courtyard and apartment buildings, converted lofts, subdivided houses.
 The Chicago apartment building boom has not skipped over this downtown neighborhood.
-Apartments in Old Town Chicago remain in high demand, and for good reason.
+Apartments ihere remain in high demand, and for good reason.

 Dining in Old Town

 No discussion of the Chicago culinary scene is complete with mention of Alinea, the internationally recognized and highly awarded restaurant that calls Old Town Chicago home.
 While the chefs behind that renowned, high-concept restaurant provide one-of-a-kind gastronomical experiences for guests, locals like to indulge in the simple pleasures from time to time, perhaps over a pint and light pub fare at the longstanding Twin Anchors.

 Old Town Chicago is buzzing these days, not only from the exceptional live entertainment venues of Second City and Zanie’s Comedy Club, but also from the many interesting dining and socializing concepts that Old Town always seems to execute with flare, places such as Alinea, Happy Camper and the 3 Arts Club to name a few.
 And if you want to catch a gaggle of improv comedians relaxing while taking a break from the stage, maybe stop by Old Town Ale House on North Ave.